 A company limited by guarantee is an incorporated organisation.
 This means that it has gone through the registration process that converts a new or existing business into a corporate body, making it a legal entity in its own right.

-A limited company may also be a charity, if its purposes and activities are approved by Charity Commission for Northern Ireland.
+A limited company may also be a charity, if its purposes and activities are approved by the Charity Commission for Northern Ireland.
 More on charitable status.

 Type of organisation: Company limited by guarantee

-Governing document: memorandum and articles of association
+Governing Document: Memorandum and articles of association

-Common examples: large voluntary organisation; community group that owns premises; organisation that employs staff.
+Common Examples: Large voluntary organisation; community group that owns premises; organisation that employs staff

-A company limited by guarantee has:
+As company limited by guarantee has:

 * Limited liability does not protect the Management Committee or its members against: negligence; acting improperly or dishonestly; failing to comply with statutory requirements (such as employment law); failing to meet obligations under company law or trading without sufficient assets to cover debts, failing to meet terms of a contractual agreement (such as spending grant money on an activity outside that agreed with your funder); etc.